iliasam/OpenSimpleLidar/README.md

 * Measured accuracy ~3-5 cm at 3 m (depends upon the color of reflecting surface).

 This device is really cheap - its components cost less than $30.
+**UPD from 2023: Cost of the image sensor TSL1401CL increased very mush, so total price can be higher!**
 See "TotalBOM" with price calculations.

 Now I'm updating the documentation for this LIDAR.